King Carlos I of Portugal

 Enthronement of King Carlos, 1889. source: Wikipedia

 Carlos became King of Portugal upon his father’s death on October 19, 1889, and was formally enthroned on December 28.
 Just weeks later, Carlos faced the first crisis of his reign.
-Some years earlier, Portugal had claimed sovereignty over the lands between their two colonies in Africa – Angola on the western coast, and Mozambique on the eastern coast.
-However, claims to this land caused a problem for the United Kingdom, which was trying to establish a railway from Cape Town to Cairo, spanning across the various British territories.
+Some years earlier, Portugal had claimed sovereignty over the lands between their two colonies in Africa, Angola on the western coast, and Mozambique on the eastern coast.
+However, these claims caused a problem for the United Kingdom, which was trying to establish a railway from Cape Town to Cairo, spanning across the various British territories.
 With Portugal standing in their way, the British government issued an ultimatum on January 11, 1890, threatening to sever diplomatic ties with Portugal unless they withdrew their forces and recognized British control of the region.

 King Carlos, knowing that refusal would likely lead to war, gave in to the British demands.
 The Portuguese people were outraged and considered it a betrayal.
-The rising republican movement used the situation to spread further opposition to the monarchy.
-The 1890 Ultimatum is considered one of the prime factors in the downfall of the Portuguese monarchy twenty years later.
+The rising republican movement used the situation to spread opposition to the monarchy.
+The 1890 Ultimatum is one of the prime factors in the downfall of the Portuguese monarchy twenty years later.
 Despite this, King Carlos was able to use his own very keen diplomatic skills to bring Portugal to the center of European diplomacy at the turn of the century.
 Aided by the fact that he was related to many of the ruling houses, he also developed close friendships with many of his counterparts, particularly King Edward VII of the United Kingdom.
 As a symbolic gesture toward this relationship, the first foreign state visit made by King Edward VII, in 1903, was to Portugal.

 On February 1, 1908, King Carlos, along with his wife and elder son were returning to Lisbon from a stay at the Palace of Vila Viçosa, in Vila Viçosa about 150 km/93 miles east of Lisbon, which he had restored some years earlier to serve as a royal residence.
 His younger son, Infante Manuel, had returned some days earlier to get back to his studies.
 Upon arriving in Lisbon, they were met by Infante Manuel, the King’s brother Afonso, Duke of Porto, and the Prime Minister.
 The reunited family then set out in an open carriage for the Palace of Necessidades.
 Crossing the Terriero do Paço (now known as Commerce Square), two assassins began to fire on the carriage.
-One, Manuel Buiça, came out into the square about 25 feet behind the carriage and fired a shot that struck the King in the neck, killing him instantly.
+One, Manuel Buiça, came out into the square about 25 feet behind the carriage and fired a shot that struck King Carlos in the neck, killing him instantly.
 A second shot struck the king in the shoulder.
 A second shooter, Alfredo Costa, jumped onto the carriage step and fired another shot at the King.
 Then, both assassins set their aim on Luís Filipe, Prince Royal, who had stood up and drawn his revolver.
 Costa shot him once in the chest, while Luís Filipe managed to get several shots at his attacker.
 However, standing up had made him an easier target for Buiça, who shot him from behind, striking him in the head.
-Infante Manuel was struck in the arm, while Queen Amélie remained unharmed.
-The two assassins were quickly overcome by officers and were soon killed on the spot by the police, along with an innocent bystander who was mistaken for one of the shooters.
+Infante Manuel was hit in the arm, while Queen Amélie remained unharmed.
+The two assassins were quickly overcome and were killed on the spot, along with an innocent bystander who was mistaken for one of the shooters.
 The carriage containing the Royal Family quickly went to the nearby Naval Arsenal, where The Prince Royal died a few minutes later.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.